28th Battalion (ULFA): Commanders

+Armoury

+The cadres of 28 Battalion were equipped with various sophisticated weapons including: Ak 56 rifles, M21 sniper rifles, Light machine guns, Universal machine guns, some RPGs, and two inch mortars etc. One of its units had a special bomb squad attached to it.

 Ceasefire

 On Tuesday, June 24, 2008, 'A' and 'C' companies of the battalion announced a unilateral ceasefire to facilitate peace talks with the government.

 More than 200 cadres led by at least five of their commanders came over-ground and christened themselves the "Pro-talk ULFA faction".
 They gave up the demand for independence for Assam and instead sought maximum autonomy for the state.
 'A' company had been active in the eastern Tinsukia and Dibrugarh districts as well as in adjoining Arunachal Pradesh.
 'C' company was active in Sibsagar and Golaghat districts.
 'B' company seemed to be outside the purview of the truce as its commander, Sujit Moran, distanced himself from the pro-ceasefire group.
 Meanwhile, Mrinal Hazarika, made it clear that they would not surrender before the government and would be residing with arms in designated camps set-up at Chapakhowa, Tinsukia.

 Split in ULFA?

 Although it looks like a split in the group, senior ULFA commander (pro-talk) Jiten Dutta, said that the ULFA was not split and they would disclose everything as to why they had decided to declare the unilateral ceasefire.
 "Since most of the top leaders and cadres of 'B' company are at bases abroad, they are not in a position to declare the truce," Dutta said.